mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 ## Econ One Liners:
 * Post-Money resource allocation and ASV allocation are the same.
 * Have to talk about consumer products forcing more consumption closer in the future than would otherwise be needed.
-* Debt over 20yrs is most likely consuption debt.
+* Debt over 20yrs is most likely consumption debt.
 The chance debt is investment rather than consuption is inversly correlated to maturity
 * As TFP increases so too does the intracacy and the ability of institutions to do the three jobs
 * If today one Demand needs filtering then tomorrow two will.
 Sinful Demand breeds the need for a DF.
 * Pre-Sin there are two time frames to view economics.
 Short-term which is intra moment; and long-term which is at infinity.
 No other time frame inbetween matters.